Sriharsha171/Advanced-AI-form-filler/README.md

 ## Progress

-But for now only the 1st 3 steps have been completed so it is partially completed but will finish this in some time.
+But for now only the top 3 steps have been completed so it is partially completed but will finish this in some time.